Tax Guide for Out-of-State Retailers

 - Complete the online registration, and

-- Complete a Form BOE-38, Application for Out-of-State Voluntary Disclosure within thirty (30) days of registration.
+- Complete a Form CDTFA-38, Application for Out-of-State Voluntary Disclosure within thirty (30) days of registration.

 - Completed forms may be sent to the following address: